CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-2.md

     ![](../images/step-20.png)

-1. Click on the **Execute cell** button for the next code cell.
+1. Scroll down and click on the **Execute cell** button for the next code cell.
 Here, we are verifying the Azure credentials and setup.

     ![](../images/step-21.png)